Al Wakrah (municipality): Climate

 The following is climate data for the city of Mesaieed, south of the capital Al Wakrah City.

 Administration

-Al Wakrah Municipality was established in 1972 and supervises the city of Al Wakrah in addition to other settlements in the municipality.
+Al Wakrah Municipality was established in 1972 and supervises the city of Al Wakrah and other settlements in the municipality.
 The municipality has four sections: Financial and Administrative Affairs Section, Health Affairs Section, General Affairs Section and the Technical Affairs Section.
 Al Thumama is geographically located in both Al Wakrah Municipality and Doha Municipality.

-The municipality is divided into 7 zones which are then divided into 1410 blocks.
+The municipality is divided into 7 zones which are then divided into 1,410 blocks.

 Administrative zones

 The following administrative zones are found in Al Wakrah Municipality:

 Districts

 Other settlements in Al Wakrah include: